2015–16 Akron Zips women's basketball team

-The 2015–16 Akron Zips women's basketball team represents the University of Akron during the 2015–16 NCAA Division I women's basketball season.
-The Zips, led by 10th year head coach Jodi Kest, play their home games at the James A. Rhodes Arena as members of the East Division of the Mid-American Conference.
+The 2015–16 Akron Zips women's basketball team represented the University of Akron during the 2015–16 NCAA Division I women's basketball season.
+The Zips, led by 10th year head coach Jodi Kest, played their home games at the James A. Rhodes Arena as members of the East Division of the Mid-American Conference.
 They finished the season 19–14, 11–7 in MAC play to finish in second place in the East Division.
-They advanced to the quarterfinals of the MAC women's tournament where they lost to Buffalo.
-They were invited to the Women's National Invitation Tournament where they lost in the first round to Bucknell.
+They advanced to the quarterfinals of the MAC women's tournament, where they lost to Buffalo.
+They were invited to the Women's National Invitation Tournament, where they lost in the first round to Bucknell.